-3.1.5 Affordability Prudential Indicators
+3.5.5 Affordability Prudential Indicators

-Sections 3.1 and 3.2 cover the overall capital and control of borrowing prudential indicators, but within this framework prudential indicators are required to assess the affordability of the capital investment plans.
+The previous sections cover the overall capital and control of borrowing prudential indicators, but within this framework prudential indicators are required to assess the affordability of the capital investment plans.
 These provide an indication of the impact of the capital investment plans on SPT's overall finances.